kthejoker/HadoopTweetAnalyser/README.md

 1. First, download and install node.js at https://nodejs.org/download/.
 2. Once installed, open a Command Prompt and navigate to the Tweet Aggregator folder from this codebase.
+3. If you are behind a corporate proxy, enter the following commands, substituting your company's proxy URL:

+<code>npm config set proxy http://proxy.company.com:8080</code>
+<code>npm config set https-proxy http://proxy.company.com:8080</code>

-3. At the prompt, enter <code>npm install</code>.
+4. At the prompt, enter <code>npm install</code>.
 This will download all of the necessary packages to run our webserver.
+Note: if you are on a proxy, you will need to run the
-4. Rename the file <em>sample.config.json</em> within the Tweet Aggregator folder to <em>config.json</em>.
+5. Rename the file <em>sample.config.json</em> within the Tweet Aggregator folder to <em>config.json</em>.
 Fill in the following information:
   * From Twitter, the <code>consumer_key</code>, <code>consumer_secret</code>, <code>access_token</code>, and <code>access_token_secret</code>.
   * The <code>log_directory</code> for where to store the generated Tweet logs.
   * The <code>tweet_keywqrds</code> you wish to track in Tweets, separated by commas.
-4. Now enter into the console <code>node server.js</code>.
+6. Now enter into the console <code>node server.js</code>.
 If successful, you should see something like this in the command console:

 ![Node webserver is running](/../screenshots/screenshots/RunningNodeServer.JPG?raw=true "A successfully running Node.JS webserver")